tarynCodes/cocktail_app/README.md

 The home page - if you click 'click for your next favourite cocktail' button this then brings back a random cocktail name that you can then click to go to its cocktail page and view ingredients, mesaures and method to make this cocktail.

-For future versions I would like to add the picture and video content to make the app more visual interactive.
+For future versions I would like to add the picture and video content to make the app more visually interactive.